 The busy life of a small business owner doesn’t slow down to accommodate tax season.
 By automating your back-office methods, keeping track of pertinent laws and enlisting outside help, filing can be a smooth process rather than a mad dash.

 John Swanciger is a seasoned technology executive with vast experience in team building, product marketing and strategic partner development.
 As CEO, he leads Manta to strengthen its current offerings, while expanding products and services for a growing customer base of small business owners.
 John brings more than 15 years of industry experience working with high-growth business-to-business and business-to-consumer companies, including Accenture, Hotwire and Starwood Hotels & Resorts Worldwide, Inc. Most recently, he was responsible for product marketing, sales, business development and partner relations as Switchfly’s chief commercial officer.
 John is a board director at Liftopia and received a bachelor’s degree in finance from Boston College.

-The views, opinions and positions expressed within this guest post are those of the authors alone and do not represent those of Small Business Pulse.
+The views, opinions and positions expressed within this guest post are those of the authors alone and do not represent those of CBS Small Business Pulse or the CBS Corporation.
 The accuracy, completeness and validity of any statements made within this article are verified solely by the authors.